 How Have Toucans Adapted to the Tropical Rainforests?

-- The Toucan has a long, large, narrow but lightweight bill to allow it to reach, pick and cut fruit from branches, as the Toucan’s only consume fruits that other animals and even bird species cannot access that level of the forest.
+- The Toucan has a long, large, narrow but lightweight bill to allow it to reach, pick and cut fruit from branches, as the Toucan only consumes fruits that other animals and even bird species cannot access that level of the forest.

-- Its bill is made up of Keratin that makes it grow so long and lightweight.
+- Its bill is made up of Keratin which makes it grow so long and lightweight.

 - They tuck their beak underneath their wings once they sleep to maintain heat.

-- The Toucan possesses four toes on every foot, two which face forwards and two which face backward.
-This adaptation gives them a better grip on branches, perching spots, and easily climbing a tree.
+- The Toucan possesses four toes on every foot, two of which face forward and two of which face backward.
+This adaptation gives them a better grip on branches, and perching spots, and easily climbs a tree.

 - The excellent eyesight of the Toucan helps it see predators far before they spot them, giving the keel-billed toucan time to fly into the air and stay a safe distance away from them.